-What Is The Home Appraiser Appraising?
+What is The Home Appraiser Appraising?

 Their opinion of value is what’s known as an appraisal.

-Because the appraiser operates independently, their opinion will be based purely on the market and the state of your property.
 But, while you may not be able to sway the final verdict, it is certainly worthwhile to know what an appraiser will look for.

-Many homeowners ask me, “how does the house appraiser determine the value of my home”?
+Many homeowners ask me, “How does the house appraiser determine the value of my home”?

 What is a Home Appraiser?